What Is Cross-Language Name Matching?

 - Some alphabetic languages do not write out the vowels for the most part.

-For example, in Arabic, the name Mohammad bin Salman is written in Arabic as محمد بن سلمان
+For example, in Arabic, the name Mohammad bin Salman is written in Arabic as محمد بن سلمان.
+Spelled out in English letter for letter, the name is mhmd bn slman (Arabic doesn’t have capital letters).

-- Sometimes there are multiple possible transliterations of a foreign name.
+- Sometimes there are drastically different transliterations of a foreign name.

 For example, the English name Trump has two different transliterations in Chinese.
 Most Chinese-language media outside of China refer to Trump as ‘Chuānpǔ’ (川普).
 Conversely, most Chinese state media and Chinese-language UK media (such as BBC) all use ‘Tèlǎngpǔ’ (特朗普).

 The reason for this is that the beginning of Trump’s name, ‘tr’, has no counterpart in Chinese phonetics.
 It needs to be converted to a sound in Chinese, and in this case there are two possibilities.
-The media could agree to standardize on one choice, but they haven’t.
+The media haven’t agreed to standardize on one choice.

 There are many other factors making the cross-language matching difficult.
 The above is by no means a comprehensive list, but it gives you an idea.